mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 </div>

 <div>
 {% include verse.html
+text="When the sky is shut up and there is **no rain because they have sinned against you** ..." verse="1 Kings 8:35"
+%}

+{% include verse.html
 text="They don’t say in their heart, ‘Let’s now fear YHWH our God, who gives **rain**, both the former and the latter, in its season, who preserves to us the appointed weeks of the harvest.’
 Your iniquities have turned away these things, and **your sins have withheld good from you**." verse="Jeremiah 5:24-25"